strimzi/proposals/009-crd-v1-roadmap.md

         * Use of a `Map` in `metrics` is also worth reviewing.
 It ties the Strimzi API very strongly to the JMXExporter and often results in a large amount of JMXExporter configuration in the `Kafka` resource, which obscures the rest of the Kafka configuration.

         * Other uses of `Map<String, Object>` are more debatable.
 In particular `Kafka.spec.kafka.configs` (and similar for ZK) doesn't seem like a bad representation for what is, ultimately, a properties file.
-For `labels` and `annotations`, the Kubernetes API sets a precedent of using `object`, which Fabric8 represents as a `Map`, so annything else would be unintuitive.
+For `labels` and `annotations`, the Kubernetes API sets a precedent of using `object`, which Fabric8 represents as a `Map`, so anything else would be unintuitive.

     - Things which are a declared with type `boolean` should also be looked at with an eye to how future proof they are.
 A `string` can be constrained to having two values which can later be relaxed to allow more values, but this is not possible with a `boolean`.